MisharyD/cv-generator/README.md

 This is to allow them to not write their info in one way.

 ### Some improvemnts that could be made
-- Allow to add custom sections with a title and description as elements of the section.<br>
+- Allow adding custom sections with a title and description as elements of the section.<br>
 - Allow reordering of sections<br>
-- allow style configurations in terms of font size, font color, etc.
+- allow style configuration in terms of font size, font color, etc.